rtolsma/rtolsma.github.io/_posts/2020-11-23-physics-topology.markdown

 ### Mathematical Prelude

-Our first fun fact belongs to the category of Electricity and Magnetism, a subject in which topology is ubiquitious.
+Our first fun fact belongs to the category of Electricity and Magnetism, a subject in which topology is ubiquitous.
 The hallmark of classical E&M, Maxwell's equations, which in standard vector calculus notation are given as

 $$
 \begin{align*}